-Gone are those days when patients and doctors shared a relation that was defined by time and one sided conversations, today, the patients are willing to take control of their health decisions, on their terms – A transformation, that is supported and even expedited with the onset of Healthcare app development.
+Gone are those days when patients and doctors shared a relationship that was defined by time and one-sided conversations, today, the patients are willing to take control of their health decisions, on their terms – A transformation, that is supported and even expedited with the onset of Healthcare app development.

 1- Better Health Tracking

-Technology like Wearables have made it easy for people to monitor their health in terms of heartbeat count, calories, number of steps taken etc. Using wearables like FitBit, users are now becoming more self aware of how they need to take care of their health.
+Technology like Wearables has made it easy for people to monitor their health in terms of heartbeat count, calories, number of steps taken etc. Using wearables like Fitbit, users are now becoming more self-aware of how they need to take care of their health.

 2- Convenient Post Operative Recovery